Facts on Facelift

 - are prone to developing blood clots (thrombosis, embolism), abscesses, fistulas, heavy scarring (keloid), ulceration and prolonged healing

 You must be physically and mentally prepared for this operation, as it is an irreversible event.
 This means that the procedure cannot be undone.
 You must be fasting and not wearing any makeup for the procedure.
 For safety reasons, an overnight stay at the clinic may sometimes be required.
-A general anaesthetic is required, depending on the extent of the treatment.
+A sedation is required, depending on the extent of the treatment.
 A local anaesthetic will also be applied to the face.
 As you are in a twilight sleep for the procedure, you should not feel any pain.

 Antibiotic coverage is simply a precautionary measure as infections rarely occur with an S-Lift.
 The patient is connected to an electronic measuring device that constantly monitors heart activity (ECG), pulse, blood pressure and oxygen saturation in the blood.

 An anaesthetist is present to monitor your cardiovascular system (as a standby measure).
 An S-shaped section of skin measuring 2-4 cm in width and 10 cm in length is excised from the area in front of the ear.
 Blood vessels and nerves are left intact.
 If required, fatty tissue can be sucked out from a double chin or from the jowls.
 The muscle and tendon layer is then tightened and secured.
 The skin is sewn up using a very fine suture or joined with staples.

 The facelift operation generally lasts several hours.
 It requires close monitoring of the patient's circulation and oxygen supply.
 It can be performed under sedation or local anaesthetic.